CSharpM7/Alucard/specials.md

 	<h2 class="section-heading text-uppercase">Neutral Special (Hellfire)</h2>
 </div>
 <img class="img-fluid d-block mx-auto" src="assets\img\moveset\nspecial.png" alt="">
 Alucard's standard attack from Castlevania III.
 This is a tall projectile that knocks foes away.
 Only one can be out at a given time.
-It currently carries over the Belmont Axe's quirk of going through the stage.
+It will become weaker and slower if any of the fireballs collide with the stage, and will completely be destroyed upon hitting an opponent.

 <br/>
 <div class="col-lg-12 text-center">